 - Stop at the bar that primarily served the African America community and learn how ethnic minority groups and transgender people were impacted during the AIDS epidemic

 - Step inside the headquarters of one of the important AIDS service organizations in the world

 - Guided tour

 Even though the tour takes place outside, please don't smoke while walking on the tour.
 Additionally, we will obey all traffic laws meaning we will walk slowly and follow all traffic signs.
 The Castro is a very busy and heavy trafficked area, so I want to remain safe and work together to enjoy the tour.

 The tour is wheel-chair encouraged and pets are allowed on the tour as long they are on a leash and supported by their owner/family member.

-Being an SF resident, I let the weather dictate what to wear.
-So please check the weather forecast before joining the tour.
+Please check the weather forecast before joining the tour.
 We will slowly walk through the Castro neighborhood or roughly 7 blocks under 2 hours.
 Frequent stops will be made which will allow plenty of time to take photos.

 Partial refunds for cancellations made in advance.